 In order to rent a car here, you'll need to be over the age of 21, have a valid passport, and a driver's license on top of a credit card with the appropriate available balance.

-is the only rental service we have information on.
-Reach them at (809) 522-1397, or they are found on Carr Sanchez in the heart of Bani.
+happens to be the only rental service for which we have information.
+You can give them a call at (809) 522-1397, otherwise visit them on Carr Sanchez in the heart of Bani.

 Driving in Bani comes down to which type of road you're traveling on.
 If you're driving on a major highway or in a more populous area of town, the roadways will be paved, lit, and well-marked, making the entire process similar to what you'd likely experience back home.
 Other areas will have you see roads that have fallen into disrepair with many cracks, pot holes, dulled markings, and maybe no road signs at all.
 The most rural, off-the-beaten-track areas won't even have paved roads at all, and you'll find yourself navigating down a path made of gravel and sand.

 Keep this is mind as you plan your getaway.
 You'll need to be able to handle all of these scenarios if you'll be driving around Bani, plus, you'll need to keep an eye out for livestock and pedestrians on the road and be aware of the aggressive nature of the local drivers and not take offense to it.

 There are many similarities to driving in the Dominican Republic and in the United States, like the fact that traffic moves on the right side of the road, you can't drive and talk on the phone, and seat belts are required.
 Gas prices are much higher, however, and speed limits are posted in kilometers per hour rather than miles per hour.

 Due to the fact that there are a limited number of service stations near the surrounding area, be sure to take a glance at the list that follows to find out where some are located.